 Our ‘base population’ is the term used to refer to the dataset that comprises the entire sampling frame.
 This includes all graduates who fall within our coverage statement, but for whom we have inadequate, ineffective, or missing contact details, for whatever reason.
 Hence, the survey sample is identical to the sampling frame.
 Graduates who exercise their right to opt out of the survey are also included in the denominator for response rates.

 Response rate targets form part of the survey design.
 These rates are high, to reflect the desire among many users to evaluate smaller sub-samples as a part of their analysis, and thus to minimise the rate of unit non-response.
 Targets were set in October 2018, and further information on these is available in the Survey methodology.
 HESA’s engagement strategy is the main tool for seeking high response rates.
-Progress towards these targets (along with updates on the operational management of the survey) has been reported in a series of end of cohort reviews, published regularly on the HESA website up until the end of the second year of surveying.
+Progress towards these targets (along with updates on the operational management of the survey) have previously been reported in a series of end of cohort reviews, published regularly on the HESA website up until the end of the second year of surveying.
+Since then a summary of response rates is released at the end of each cohort in the weekly newsletter issued to the entire HE sector.
+An end of collection infographic is also published at the end of each collection year, containing provisional response rates and operational metrics.
 Final response rates, by domicile and mode of study, are published in the Statistical Bulletin, with response rates by provider, domicile, level of qualification, and subject of study included in the subsequent Open Data.

 We cover issues related to non-response in the next two sections.